 Water management plans may seem like something that only massive facilities need to worry about, but the reality is that any building that utilizes a lot of water can benefit from this strategy.
 If your facility has a cooling tower, you are likely already mandated to use a water management plan in order to remain in compliance with local and state regulations against the spread of Legionella, a potentially deadly bacteria.

 However, some of the most common buildings to rely on comprehensive water management plans include educational facilities, healthcare facilities like hospitals and nursing homes, large residential spaces such as apartments, office complexes and both heavy and light industrial buildings.
-Properties using cooling towers, fountains, swimming pools, spas and hot tubs, central hot water, or central misting/humidifying units can also benefit from water management to prevent bacterial overgrowth.
+Properties using cooling towers, fountains, swimming pools, central hot water, central misting/humidifying units or other water features can also benefit from water management to prevent bacterial overgrowth.

 Additionally, most buildings larger than 10 stories are also ideal candidates for water management plans because their water treatment needs go above and beyond the bare minimum.
 If you are questioning whether you need a water treatment plan, you likely do.
 However, you do not need to figure this problem out on your own.
 The professionals can help you to understand not only whether you need a plan for your facility but how to achieve the ideal results and keep your water safe and clean for the long term.